MRI (Magnetic Resonance Imaging)

-Magnetic resonance imaging (MRI) is a medical imaging technique that uses magnets and radiowaves to view the body's interior without surgery, using MRI.
+Magnetic resonance imaging (MRI) is a medical imaging technique that uses magnets and radiowaves to view the body's interior without surgery.

 Good to know